nneal1213/Data_Science_Projects/README.md

 [**6.
 Predicting Yelp Ratings through Review Text:**](https://github.com/nneal1213/Data_Science_Projects/tree/master/06_Predicting_YelpRating_from_Text) As part of this project, I wanted to look to see if it's possible to use NLP to parse the words in order to predict the numberes of stars given by the review.
 The dataset used is the Yelp Dataset: Round 11: https://www.yelp.com/dataset/challenge

+[**7.
+Detecting Language through Transcribed Text:**](https://github.com/nneal1213/Data_Science_Projects/tree/master/07_Language_Detection_Europarl) European Parliament Proceedings Parallel Corpus is a text dataset used for evaluating language detection engines.
+The 1.5GB corpus includes 21 languages spoken in EU.
+A Support Vector Machine model was trained with an accuracy of 89% using characters used.